Oversight Advisory Committee

 Selection criteria centered on the relevant expertise of candidates, with gender and geographical balance among the membership given priority consideration.
 Recognizing that the OAC is comprised of four members, geographical balance is also managed and maintained through subsequent appointments as terms of incumbents come to an end and new members are appointed.

-The four OAC members with expertise in auditing, risk management, control and evaluation are:
+The three OAC members actually with expertise in auditing, risk management, control and evaluation are:

 Mr Kwame AKUFFO-AKOTO